Chapel Community Worship

 Keep up with what is happening with campus ministry on our Instagram, @whitworthcampusministries.

-Come join us this semester at chapel for community worship from 11-11:30 on Tuesdays and Thursdays as we explore the call from the book of James to living faith, seeking to trust God and his grace in tangible ways together.
+Come join us this semester at chapel for community worship from 11-11:30 on Tuesdays and Thursdays as we are comforted and confronted in the Gospel of Luke.